junxit/us-congress-bills-113/metadata.md

 - 2014-07-17 — Introduced in House
 - 2014-07-17 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-07-17 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-07-18 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2014-07-23 — Considered under suspension of the rules. (consideration: CR H6724-6727)
+- 2014-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5135.
+- 2014-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-23 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2014-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6724-6725)
+- 2014-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6724-6725)